Permits for Archaeology on State Property

 Any other activities may require a permit to be obtained.

-For copies of the relevant regulations, permit application procedures, or more information, contact Dr. Susan Langley, State Underwater Archeologist, at 410-697-9564.
+For copies of the relevant regulations, permit application procedures, or more information, contact Dr. Susan Langley, State Underwater Archaeologist, at 410-697-9564.